discretize/discretize-guides/builds/revenant/heal-renegade/index.md

 **Traits**

-For this encounter it is recommended to run the following traits in Devastation trait line.
+For this encounter, it is recommended to run the following traits in the Devastation trait line.

 <UnembossedTraits traits1Id="15" traits1="Devastation" traits1SelectedIds="1767,1786,1754"/>